geerlingguy/pi-timelapse/README.md

 After the capture is completed, the images will be stored in a directory named `series-[current date]`.

+> If you get a message like `Camera is not enabled.
+Try running 'sudo raspi-config'`, you have to enable the camera in the Pi's configuration:
+>
+> 1. Run `sudo raspi-config`
+> 2. Go to 'Interfacing Options'
+> 3. Select 'Camera'
+> 4. Select 'Yes' for enabling the camera
+> 5. Select 'Finish' in the main menu and then 'Yes' to reboot the Pi

 ## Run on Raspberry Pi Startup and manage timelapses via Systemd

 This project includes a Systemd unit file that allows the timelapse script to be managed like any other service on the system (e.g. start with `systemctl start timelapse`, stop with `systemctl stop timelapse`).